 - Automated goods-to-person storage and retrieval systems (ASRS).
 These systems include carousels and vertical lift modules that bring products right to the picker, eliminating searching around the warehouse.

 - Blind double-checks, such as not telling the packers how many of each product to include before they start packing.
 This means the packers must scan each SKU individually to ensure the correct count.

 You should be paid and protected

-That’s close to perfect, but not quite.
+We get it right more than 99% of the time, which is close to perfect but not quite.
 So, we fix our mistakes too.
 If an order is shipped out incorrectly, we fix it.
 Not only are the correct items sent to your customer, but you don’t pay for that shipment, and we pay you $50 for the inconvenience.